robj411/p2_drivers/README.md

 We note that in the methods presented in Table
 <a href="#tab:vslrules">1.1</a> there is a relationship between exchange
-rate and elasticity, in that the flatter elasticities of Viscusi/Masterman are matched with GDP based on MER, whereas the more graduated elasticities of the OECD/IHME/World Bank method are matched with GDP based on PPP.
+rate and elasticity, in that the flatter elasticities of Viscusi/Masterman are matched with GDPPC based on MER, whereas the more graduated elasticities of the OECD/IHME/World Bank method are matched with GDPPC based on PPP.
 This might be because these choices enact inverse transformations of low VSL values for GDP (Figure
 <a href="#fig:pppelasticity">1.1</a>).

 <div class="figure">